Dinner Disaster at Disney: Moldy Food Sparks Outrage

 Disneyland Paris, despite being located in France, a country celebrated for its cuisine, continues to underwhelm when it comes to food quality and variety.

 Guests have long lamented the park’s limited (yet still expensive) dining options and inconsistent service.
-Some restaurants, such as Victoria’s, operate on restrictive schedules, with some open for as little as five hours a day.
-The resort’s hotels lack convenient quick-service venues, unlike Walt Disney World’s All-Star Resorts, and Disney Village, a key dining area, remains under extensive renovation, leaving guests with few choices.
+Some restaurants, such as Victoria’s Home-Style Restaurant, operate on restrictive schedules, with some open for as little as five hours a day.

-These frustrations came to a head recently when a visitor reported being served moldy bread at The Steakhouse, one of Disney Village’s pricier dining establishments.
-The guest shared a photo of the moldy bread on Reddit, accompanied by the caption, “Mouldy bread from the Steakhouse today.”
+These frustrations have come to a head in several incidents over the years – including a visitor who reported being served moldy bread at The Steakhouse, one of Disney Village’s pricier dining establishments.

 Mouldy bread from the steakhouse today